We have introduced additional precautions at Calvary Mater Newcastle to protect our patients, staff and the community from COVID-19.

 On most wards, one visitor per patient is allowed during each visiting period.
 We ask that this is the main caregiver or significant other.
 No general visiting is permitted at this time.
 To comply with physical distancing requirements, a limit of four visitors can be in a shared four-bed patient room at any given time.
 Unfortunately, children under the age of 16 years of age will be unable to visit, unless there are compassionate circumstances.

 Special arrangements are in place for patients who are approaching the end of their life.
-Please speak with the nurse in charge of the unit/ward you are visiting.
+Please call the nurse in charge of the unit/ward you are visiting prior to your arrival.

 Please go to the nurses’ station or reception area first before entering patient rooms.